mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 # Mastery
 - *Al-Muqni’* by Ibn Qudamah al-Maqdisi

+This book was often memorized by the Mutawasit scholars of the madhhab.
 One should aim for mastery, which entails being able to independently arrive at the same conclusions the imams of the madhab have reached.
 Read the following commentaries simultaneously:

 - *Al-Mutli’* by Shams al-Din b.
 Abi al-Fath
 - *Al-Mumti’* by Abu’l-Barkat b. al-Munajja